LaunchCodeEducation/intro-to-web-dev-curriculum/content/errors-and-debugging/reading/diagnosing-error-messages/index.md

 ![A screenshot with two lines of code.
 Syntax errors on each line cause highlighting to differ from what is expected.
 On line 1, the string "Julie" is green instead of red, because it is missing quotes.
 On line 2, the symbols ); are red instead of black, because the preceding string "Hello, World" doesn't have a closing double-quote.](./figures/syntax-highlighting.png)

-   Screenshot of a program with two syntax errors

 Notice that the string `Hello` is colored red, while *most* of the symbols (`=`, `;`, `.`, and `(`) are colored black.
 At the end of line 2, however, the final `)` and `;` are both red rather than black.
 Since we